Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

 \subsection{Model performance}

-Having selected the model configuration, we now conduct our empirical analysis over the testing sample.
+Having selected the model configuration, we now conduct our empirical analysis over the test sample.
 We first train $K-1=95$ individual monthly GPR models, Jan 1979 to Nov 1986, compute MSE weights on the first calibration month, Dec 1986, and use these weights to get the predictive distribution for the returns in the first test month, Jan 1987.
 We proceed by induction and train one additional GPR model on Dec 1986, combine it with the already trained GPR models on the previous $94$ months, Feb 1979 to Nov 1986, compute MSE weights on the next calibration month, Jan 1987, and predict returns on Feb 1987.
-We repeat this online learning procedure until the full testing sample is exhausted, consisting of 360 test months until Dec 2016.
+We repeat this online learning procedure until the full test sample is exhausted, consisting of 360 test months until Dec 2016.
+We report the estimated hyper-parameters of the monthly GPR models in Figure \ref{hyperparameters} in the Appendix.
 We evaluate the predictive performance, both statistically and economically, in the following subsections.